HCI-Science-Project/Discord-Bot/README.md

-## Discord Bot
+# Discord Bot

-### Overview
+## Overview

 This is a Discord Bot created by Hwa Chong students in TypeScript to aid in student's learning of science concepts.
-With a ;wide range of commands to run, this bot can do things from posting MCQ questions to suggesting notes and resources.
+With a wide range of commands to run, this bot can do things from posting MCQ questions to suggesting notes and resources.

-### Commands
+## Commands

-### Files
+## Files

 This repository has the following files: